 A few weeks ago I promised a friend that I’d write out a piano arrangement for her.
-The music was there, in my mind and my fingertips, but the task of getting it on paper loomed over me like giant impossibility.
+The music was there, in my mind and my fingertips, but the task of getting it on paper loomed over me like a giant impossibility.

 I felt terrible.
 Every week when I saw her I muttered something about maybe next week.